Splintaz/autoproxy/README.md

 # Auto Proxy
-Installs a list of proxies from the web.
+Installs a list of proxies from your Brave Browser.
 ![server](images/server.png)

 # What is Auto Proxy?